adam3542/stonex-adam_bitcoinmonitor/README.md

 Proxy configuration:
 1) Line 43 in config.py, set your proxy URL as 'http://host:port' or 'http://user:pass@host:port' with authentication

-Telegram notification set-up:
+Telegram bot set-up:
 1) Open Telegram
 2) Message '/newbot' to @BotFather
-3) Choose a name and username for your new bot by responding to BotFather.
+3) Choose a name and username for your new bot by responding to BotFather
 4) Note down your token to access the HTTP API:
   <img width="440" height="141" alt="image" src="https://github.com/user-attachments/assets/fc41684c-5baa-4077-addd-4138ee290d7b" />